Saturday, June 27, 2026

 Fridays, on the other hand, are a nice change of pace.
 It's the only day of school I can sleep in, since school doesn't start until 9:00 AM.
 9:00 AM!
 In my case, it's a weekday that has the faint taste of a lazy Saturday morning (another defining feature of this blog and my channel).
 I love seeing the sun almost fully risen when I wake up, and I love being the last person to the leave the house.

 The drive to school is energetic and void of that dreary morning sky.
 An elementary school near our home is about to start, so naturally it makes me happy seeing all the families walking to the school with their children tagging along.
-When I arrive to school, the parking lot has a "high-schoolly" bustle and a good mood that's absolutely missing on a 7:00 AM Monday morning—obviously.
+When I arrive to school, the parking lot has a "high-schoolly" bustle and a good mood that's completely missing on a 7:00 AM Monday morning—obviously.
 Once I'm done saying my hello's and jumping between the passenger seats of cars, I head inside to the busy quads of the school just as the first bell rings...

 I can almost feel the weekend.

 I get it: my little pleasures of life are soon to change when I get hit with the reality of the real world.
-Still, allow me the time to enjoy it one last time like all my other peers.
+Still, allow me the time to enjoy it one last time like all my other classmates.

 Wednesday, March 4, 2026